-The administration at DDBS is made up of the Admissions and Business Offices, the Financial Aid Office, the Educational Administrator, and the Director of Operations.
+The administration at DDBS is made up of the Admissions and Business Offices, the Financial Aid Office, and the Director of Operations.
 This administrative staff works together cohesively to ensure compliance and to create a system of checks and balances.
 This ensures that DDBS is in compliance with Title IV, HEA regulations.